IMPORTANT UPDATES

 4. Beef up your child’s immune system.

 A strong immune system is a great defense against any type of illness, including the flu.
-To give your child’s immunity a boost, make sure he gets enough sleep at night (usually between eight and 10 hours), eats a well-rounded diet full of fruits and vegetables, and gets an hour of physical activity each day.
+To give your child’s immunity a boost, make sure they get enough sleep at night (usually between eight and 10 hours), eat a well-rounded diet full of fruits and vegetables, and get an hour of physical activity each day.

 5. Avoid other sick people as much as possible.

 Kids spread germs easily in places like day cares, classrooms and playgrounds.
-If your child does get sick, keep him home until he’s fever-free for at least 24 hours.
-Also, babies and the elderly are especially susceptible to the flu virus, so avoid any close contact with those populations too if your child gets sick.
+If your child does get sick, keep them home until they are fever-free for at least 24 hours.
+Also, babies and the elderly are especially susceptible to the flu virus, so avoid any close contact with those populations if your child gets sick.

-Teach your child to cough and sneeze into his elbow instead of his hands and to clean his hands after tossing out used tissues.
-And continue to socially distance in public, as respiratory etiquette is crucial to preventing flu and COVID-19 transmission.
+Teach your child to cough and sneeze into their elbow instead of their hands and to clean their hands after tossing out used tissues.
+Good respiratory etiquette is crucial to preventing flu transmission.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.